 Unicorns in the Middle Ages – Mythical Symbols

 The medieval unicorn was usually portrayed as a goat-like, bearded one-horned creature.
-It was different from the single-horned horse-like animal we are used to thinking of as the unicorn today.
+It was different from the single-horned horse-like animal we are used to thinking of like the unicorn today.

 The unicorn in the Middle Ages is defined by the myth of the single-horned, forest-dwelling animal that can only be tamed by a virgin.

 Tamed by the virgin and killed by the hunters, the unicorn was often seen as an allegory of Christ.
 This ancient myth is also the topic of the famous medieval Unicorn Tapestries.

 There is also a pagan interpretation of the medieval unicorn myth; the virgin and the unicorn symbolize lovers.

 In the Middle Ages, unicorns were mythical symbols that inspired people’s imagination.
 This is what unicorns have been for thousands of years.
 Even today, we still find new meanings to the ancient unicorn myth.

 What do you think of the medieval unicorn myth?
 What do you think it represents?
 Please share your thoughts in the comment section below!